Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 During the trip, they are confronted with some natives.
 They will not let them pass through their holy land.
 Eventually, Manuel manages to befriend some of the Indians and gets the crew to throw a party with the natives.
 The Indians agree to let the caravan through.
 However, Walker gets too drunk and accidentally vandalizes the tribes totem pole.
 The caravan just barely escapes.

+On the other side of the mountain, the caravan is safely through.
+The gang get the oxen, but they are now stuck on the other side of the mountain.
+They have to take another route back through west.
+The Pistoleros need more money for winter gear.
+They hunt for bear in the snowy hills.

+The Pistoleros get out of the mountains, but the Law Keeper is there waiting for them.
+He had heard of the troubles with the natives, and deducted where the gang would emerge at.
+An extended gunfight ensues, and the Pistoleros escape.

 After the caravan trip the party only needs an explosive expert to handle the explosives.
 Eventually, they hear of a ghost town prospector hermit, who's been trying to find gold in an abandoned town for years.
 They go meet the prospector, but the hermit is unwilling to help or even engage the crew.
 Morrison is empathetic to the lonely hermit and insists that they try to help him.

 The crew finds some poker cheaters in a nearby towns saloon.
 After some poker games (that the crew loses), there is a fast draw against the cheaters.
 The poker cheaters also cheat in the fast draw.
 The prospector town hermit saves the crew however, as he was getting his mineral samples inspected.
 The cheaters flee town, and the crew starts a dialog with the prospector.

-Powell wants to see the ghost town lively again.
-Eventually, the poker cheaters return bringing news of Powell having stolen cattle.
-A mob sets out to lynch Powell, but Morrison manages to convince the crowd to settle down.
+Wells wants to see the ghost town lively again.
+Eventually, the poker cheaters return bringing news of Wells having stolen the saloons cash.
+A mob sets out to lynch Wells, but Morrison manages to convince the crowd to settle down.
 Eventually, the villagers decide to spend a night in the ghost town.

 Once the villagers are spending the night in the ghost town, the poker cheaters try to spook the merriment in the saloon.
 The crew spoils the spooky attempt by making fun of the poker cheaters.
 Next morning the villagers consider repopulating the ghost town.
 Walker manages to spook people, discouraging the villagers from resettling.
 Morrison feels dejected because of this, and won't participate in the train robbery.
-Powell, however, feels gratitude for the night of merriment, and agrees to help with the train robbery.
+Wells, however, feels gratitude for the night of merriment, and agrees to help with the train robbery.

 All is said and done, now it is the time for the train robbery.
 The crew whitled down to fewer members, all has to be set up first.
 With setting up each part of the plan, there are more cracks in the relationship between Walker and the rest of the gang.